Tell Her (Lonestar song): Content

 "Tell Her" is a country pop ballad.
 In it, the male narrator addresses a male friend of his who is "lookin' for a friend" to help him.
 In the first verse, the narrator discovers that his friend is having difficulty in his relationship ("So you say your love's about to end / You say you can't take no more, she's out the door").
 The narrator then asks whether the friend was "furious" or if he told his loved one that he loves her.

 Co-writer Kwesi B. told The Tennessean that the idea came from a songwriting session with Craig Wiseman.
 At the time, Kwesi had just had an argument with his wife but reconciled with her the next day.
 He presented his feelings to Wiseman during the session.
 The two recorded a demo which was sent to producer Dann Huff, who then gave the song to Lonestar, for whom he was producing at the time.
 The song is in G major with a main chord pattern of Em-Am-C-G.

+The song was re-recorded in 2000 for its single release, featuring stronger instrumentation including a string section.
+Despite this, the band's 2003 greatest hits compilation From There to Here: Greatest Hits uses the original album version of the song instead of the radio mix.